peterwilliams97/strings/README.markdown

 -----------
 There are several aspects of the code that give good typical runtimes:

-* Using[rolling hashes](https://github.com/lemire/rollinghashjava) instead of python dicts/sets allow
+* Using [rolling hashes](https://github.com/lemire/rollinghashjava) instead of python dicts/sets allow
     the substrings to be matched in O(sum(length of strings)) See [Cython](http://cython.org/) implementation in rolling_hash.pyx
 * len(allowed_substrings) tends not to increase much.
 If the first string searched is short enough